trianglegrrl/promptonomicon/.promptonomicon/4_DEVELOPMENT_PROCESS.md

 - Supabase: Use for Supabase database/API operations (requires SUPABASE_PROJECT_REF and SUPABASE_ACCESS_TOKEN)
 - GitHub: Use for GitHub repository/API operations (requires GITHUB_PAT)
-- mcp-server-time: Use for time/date operations and scheduling -->
+- mcp-server-time: Use for time/date operations and scheduling
+- promptonomicon: To-do manager MCP server with the following tools:
+  - todo_summary: Generate formatted markdown summary of tasks and notes (use when user asks for status/progress)
+  - todo_query_tasks: Query tasks programmatically (use for internal logic)
+  - todo_query_notes: Query notes programmatically (use for internal logic)
+  - todo_create_task, todo_update_task, todo_delete_task: Task management
+  - todo_create_note, todo_update_note, todo_delete_note: Note management
+  - When to use todo_summary: User asks "what's the status?", "show me progress", or when transitioning between phases
+  - When to use todo_query_*: For programmatic task/note access in code logic -->

 ## Development Workflow